milgra/zenmusic/TEST.md

  - config file should be present under config directory, should contain correct values
  - library structure should mirror what you did under the session
  - database file should contain correct values

+What should be ensured after recording a new session

+ - lib 1 should be organized, artist - album folders should be created
+ - metadata should reflex what was done in the session
+ - play/skip counters should work, last player/last skipped should work